sinapy/TurtleAlphabets/README.md

 # Contribute
 Would you like to contribute?
 This project is not finished yet.
-The only letters available are the letters in "HAPPY NEW YEAR".
+The only letters available are the letters checked in the TODO list.
 You can become a collaborator and help to complete the code by adding support for more letters.
 I appreciate all collaborations, bug findings, and reviews.